top of page

 What is a tongue-tie?

-A tongue-tie (also known as Ankyloglossia) is caused by a short or tight membrane under the tongue (the lingual frenulum).
+A tongue-tie (also known as ankyloglossia) is caused by a short or tight piece of tissue under the tongue, called the lingual frenulum.
+In some babies, this membrane restricts tongue movement and can make feeding more difficult.

 Tongue-tie assessment